froboy/yusaopeny_docs/content/en/docs/howto/use-structured-data/_index.md

 ### Customizing FAQs

 Due to the complexity of the FAQ data, the structured data is [managed entirely in code](https://git.drupalcode.org/project/lb_accordion/-/blob/1.0.x/lb_accordion.module?ref_type=heads#L40) and is not customizable via the Drupal admin.
 If you need specific customizations, please post your ideas in Slack or suggest them on [the Roadmap](/roadmap) for the core team to discuss and implement.

+## Other Metatags

+The distribution also includes metadata configuration for each content type, which can be found in the Metatag configuration (`/admin/config/search/metatag`).

+### Homepage Metatag Overrides

+On some sites, the homepage may have unique metadata requirements.
+The homepage metatags can be overridden in the "Front page" metatag configuration.

+For sites that use Layout Builder, it may be necessary to disable the **Front Page** metatag settings so that the **Landing Page (Layout Builder)** tags can be used instead.

+1. Go to `/admin/config/search/metatag/front`
+2. Scroll to the bottom of the form.
+3. Uncheck **Active** and Save the settings.

+Once you have changed the settings, check the metadata of the homepage with a tool like [Social Share Preview](https://socialsharepreview.com/) to ensure the correct data is being output.